gvwilson/sensibleadventures/maddy-roo/in-heck-outline.md

   - Sindy: "It's all so clean"
     - The Gears: "Central waits for the Makers to return."
     - Sindy: "Like Patient in Darkness."
-    - The Gears (sharply): "No. Central merey waits.
-Patient in Darkness was...more active."
+    - The Gears (sharply): "No. Central still follows instructions.
+Patient in Darkness had evolved."
-  - Ride a conveyor past broken bots
+  - Ride a conveyor past broken mouse bots
     - Gears: "Parts of me.
 Sacrifices are necessary."
   - Lose their footing crossing a shaky walkway
     - Maddy falls and her foot gets stuck
-    - A bot even bigger than Crusher rolls toward her
+    - An ARM 47 even bigger than Crusher rolls toward her
     - Gumption drops on it and smashes its antenna (desperate look at Sindy for luck)
     - Maddy: "You could have been killed!"
     - Gumption (quoting the Gears in an attempt to sound brave): "Like the bot said, sacrifices are necessary."
   - Other bots are coming
-  - Suddenly an alarm sounds
+  - "We need a distraction"
+    - Sindy: "I'm trying, I just don't know---"
-    - The Gears: "That is not for us"
+    - The Gears: "I will provide one"
-    - Has turned off the Prosecutors' pay-me-no-mind widget so that the raiding party is visible to Central as a distraction
+  - Oncoming bots freeze, pivot, hurry away
+  - "What dd you do?"
+  - The Gears: "I turned off the shielding device.
+Central can now see the Prosecutors."
+  - "Sacrifices are necessary."

 - Episode 9
-  - The bots that were approaching turn around to join the battle
   - The foursome hides in a nearby building
     - Can see the battle outside (details)
     - Shaper Leaf is not doing well